pfsense/docs/source/dns/unbound-dns-resolver.rst

 **To remove items from the cache:**

--  unbound-control flush *name* - removes “name” from the cache all record types which include A, AAAA, NS< SOA, CNAME, DNAME, MX, PTR, SRV and NAPTR records.
+-  unbound-control flush *name* - removes "name" from the cache all record types which include A, AAAA, NS< SOA, CNAME, DNAME, MX, PTR, SRV and NAPTR records.
--  unbound-control flush\_type “name” “type” - removes the “name” and “type” from the cache where “type” is a particular record type.
+-  unbound-control flush\_type "name" "type" - removes the "name" and "type" from the cache where "type" is a particular record type.
--  unbound-control flush\_zone “name” - removes all information at or below the name from cache.
+-  unbound-control flush\_zone "name" - removes all information at or below the name from cache.
 For example if .com is specified, all entries below .com will be removed.
 Note this process is slow as the entire cache needs to be inspected.

 **To determine the name servers that will be queried to lookup a zone:**

--  unbound-control lookup “name”
+-  unbound-control lookup "name"

 .. note:: Unbound does not use the default conf file location, so you will need to use the ``-c`` flag to tell it where it is::